Ryzen CPUs explained: Everything you need to know about AMD's disruptive multicore chips

 - On the flip side, Precision Boost offers fine-grained, automated frequency control that can nudge performance up by 25MHz increments (versus 100MHz for Intel) to boost performance without consuming more power.

 - Extended Frequency Range (XFR) can nudge clocks speeds past their official maximum if Ryzen detects advanced CPU cooling, such as liquid-cooling or liquid nitrogen, for your chip.
-At Ryzen’s launch XFR only adds a paltry 100MHz overclock, however.
+At Ryzen’s launch XFR only adds a paltry 100MHz overclock in chips.

 - Neural Net Prediction examines your usage and “primes your processor to tackle your app workload more efficiently.”

-Note: Editor’s note: This article is updated as new information about AMD Ryzen processors becomes available.
-The most recent update adds information about the first Ryzen-based APUs, next-gen Ryzen chips, and a price cut for current Ryzen processors in the following section.
-The ‘What you need to upgrade’ section now mentions the new X400 chipset motherboards releasing with the fresh processors.